nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 This option makes quest-related NPCs immortal and updates their quests to remove places where they can be missed or failed entirely.
-Currently the following NPCs' quests are supported:
+Currently the following NPCs' quests are supported in "Shops Only" mode:

 * **Greirat** will always survive pillaging Irithyll, regardless of what you do with Siegward or Patches.
 Instead of returning from his trips after you beat